“Hunt and Peck” No More!

 DO NOT CLICK “SAVE AND CONTINUE” until you have completed each exercise with 100% accuracy at least three times: quality and repetition over speed will help students learn the fastest when learning to type.

-Many of the upper grades have keyboarding practice already in place and Ms. Frachetti hopes to expand the Typingweb.com practice work to other grades in the future.
+The upper grades have keyboarding practice already in place and Ms. Frachetti plans to integrate the Typing.com practice work to other grades as time permits.